maXXCZ1/rn_maps_bug_repro_2/README.md

       android:value="::::: HERE :::::"``

 ## Step 3:
-Clean android build
+Clean android build and start project
-start project

 On map screen, there are 10 markers represented by react-native-vector-icons.
 Tap on navigate to new stack screen.